 - Autumn 1 Unity

-- Autumn 2 Respect
+- Autumn 2 Respect and Tolerance

-- Spring 1 Love
+- Spring 1 Love and Happiness

-- Spring 2 Determination
+- Spring 2 Determination and Courage

-- Summer 1 Honesty
+- Summer 1 Honesty and Justice

-- Summer 2 Politeness
+- Summer 2 Politeness and Humility

-The values are referred to constantly across the school during assemblies, lessons, playtimes and, through a newsletter, parents are encouraged to continue the reference to our values at home.
+The values are referred to across the school during assemblies, lessons, playtimes and, through a newsletter, parents are encouraged to continue the reference to our values at home.
 Children are awarded badges and certificates relating to the values throughout the year.
-As well as this there are values ambassador, which are children in each class from years 2 - 6 who promote the values through creating posters, badges and feedback to their classes.
+As well as this there are values ambassadors, which are children in each class from years 2 - 6 who promote the values through creating posters, badges and feedback to their classes.
 This policy is therefore integrated into the values of the school and our teaching of the expectations of the conduct of our pupils at all times.
-The current values will be reviewed after the Covid-19 pandemic.